QMCPACK/qmcpack_workshop_2019/day2_nexus/pyscf/01_pyscf_h2o_hf/README.rst

 ``h2o_pp_hf.py``.

-In the next example we will look at how to run PySCF in periodic boundary conditions by considering a DFT calculation of the diamond primitive cell.
+In the next example we will look at how to run PySCF in periodic boundary conditions by considering an RHF calculation of the diamond primitive cell.